Shoes01/gameattempt2/ROADMAP.md

         It is given the tile where the player is currently standing at the start of the turn.
         It updates position at the beginning of every turn.
             This allows the player to outurn the missile, or to put an obstacle between them and it.

+# BUG #
+Not moving spends no time, so the player may shoot indefinitely.
+APs need to be zeroed after the move phase.
+QUESTION: Why have ticks at all?
+The turn order shouldn't change, so speed should just be how many moves per turn a player can do.

+# TICKS PER TURN #
+Entities can't overload their turn.
+Their speed means "moves per turn", and will never go into the negatives.

+# TURN ORDER #
+Player Turn and Enemy Turn seem to be artificial, or at least only serve to ensure everyone gets their turn.

+Things that move on Player Turn:
+Player controlled entities
+Enemey fired projectiles

+Things that move on Enemy Turn:
+Enemy controlled entities
+Enemy fired projectiles

 ## ROAD MAP
 - [x] Momentum Based Momement